 You're patient, understanding and like helping others.
 You're a logical person with a passion for science, and enjoy working as part of a team.

-You should achieve at least five GCSEs (or the equivalent), preferably with high grades in english, maths and science.
-The next step is to take three A levels (or the equivalent) at college.
+You should achieve at least five GCSEs (or the equivalent), preferably with high grades in English, maths and science.
+The next step is to take at least two A levels (or the equivalent) at 6th form or college.